trygve55/LAN-Highscore-System/README.md

 ```

 ### Live example
-You can view a live verson at https://hybel.ddns.net/score
+You can view a live verson at https://hybel.ddns.net/scoreadmin

-Or you can try the admin features at https://hybel.ddns.net/scoreadmin

-The username and password is admin and the server will be reset every half hour.
+You can try the admin features, the username and password is admin.
+The server will be reset every 20 minutes.